Researchers in Residence

 Kellogg School of Management

 emailBinglu Wang is a Ph.D. student in Management & Organizations (MORS) at the Kellogg School of Management at Northwestern University, with affiliations at the Center for Science of Science and Innovation (CSSI) and the Northwestern Institute on Complex Systems (NICO).
 Her research involves computational social science, technology & innovation, and social networks, with a focus on understanding how community collapses from large-scale datasets.
-She received her bachelor's degree in information management and information system from Peking University in 2019.

 Back to top